clevelanda1/HackerNews/README.md

 ### Skills presented in this project:
 ```
-1 Boolean Indexing with Numpy
+1 Boolean Indexing with Pandas
 2 Exploring Data with Pandas: Intermediate
 3 Data Cleaning: Identify Errors and Correction Possibilities
 4 Provide Formatting and Scrubbing Solutions